 Other ingredients or flavorings as used in the definition of "candy" means other ingredients or flavorings that are similar to chocolate, fruits, or nuts.
 This phrase includes candy coatings such as carob, vanilla, and yogurt; flavorings or extracts such as vanilla, maple, mint, and almond; seeds; and other products similar to the classes of ingredients or flavorings.
-This phrase does not include meats, spices, seasonings such as barbeque or cheddar flavor, or herbs that are not similar to the classes of ingredients or flavor, or nuts, unless the product otherwise meets the definition of "candy."
+This phrase does not include meats, spices, seasonings such as barbeque or cheddar flavor, or herbs that are not similar to the classes of ingredients or flavorings associated with chocolate, fruits, or nuts, unless the product otherwise meets the definition of "candy."